AndreiBanu1/Amazon_Testing_Framework/README.md

 This project structure provides a modular and organized approach to develop and test the application.
 Each module has specific responsibilities, enabling better maintainability and testability of the codebase.

-The project contains the following test scenerios: </br>
+The project contains the following test scenerios: <br>
   ### I. Login Module:
   a) test with valid credentials; <br>
   b) test with invalid username;<br>